What is thalassaemia?

 - you have a relative with thalassaemia

-- you or your relatives have unexplained anaemia (low iron)
+- you or your relatives have unexplained anaemia (low haemoglobin)

 Unborn babies can also be tested for thalassaemia.